 There are five co-ed Living Learning Communities, designed to encourage interaction by bringing together students with common interests.
 This is a place to live and to learn, a place where the whole world is your classroom.
 Groups of 25 to 50 students live in each community, where they share experiences, have fun, and learn together.
 All of them are vibrant and unique places to live.

 The cornerstone of the Living Learning Community experience is social and educational programming and involvement.
 Through programming, residents learn about so much more than just their classroom curriculum.
 Each house has a specialized Residence Assistant (RA-LLC), who plans weekly events around the theme of the community, helping unite each other and create memorable experiences.

-Just show enthusiasm for the theme of the house and a commitment to participate in house events.
+Students don't have to be registered in a related academic program to apply for a Living Learning Community, all you need is to have enthusiasm for the theme of the house and a commitment to participate in house events.
 In the end, it's the students who make each Community a success.
 Whether you choose to formulate new ideas, expand your creative interests, surround yourself with Francophone culture, immerse yourself in an exciting international setting, or build a lifestyle that is dedicated to the environment, you'll find what you're looking for!

 If you are dedicated to learning about environmental and social issues and want to make responsible changes in our society towards living in harmony with the planet, then Eco House may be the residence experience for you.
-Eco House is an upbeat and supportive community dedicated to learning about environmental and social issues, and using that knowledge to create changes within individuals and in the larger community.
+Eco House is an upbeat and supportive community dedicated to learning about environmental and social issues and using that knowledge to create changes within individuals and in the larger community.
 Residents also balance their politics with fun and interactive events and activities.
-After all, what's the point of saving the forest if you don't take time to frolic in it?
+After all, what's the point of saving the forest if you don't take the time to frolic in it?

 La Maison Française

 It's easy!
 When you complete your online Residence Application, select your preferred LLC as a building choice in the Residence Preferences section.
+Learn more here.